Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 AT&T's mid-band and mmWave 5G is much faster and dedicated to 5G use.
 However, like the mmWave deployments on every other carrier, mmWave is limited to dense urban areas and large venues and is irrelevant to most mobile users.

-On LTE, Band 14 (aka FirstNet) support is important for AT&T. Though FirstNet is designed to prioritize public safety communications, it is open to regular consumers with compatible hardware to utilize this long-range band at a lower priority for enhanced coverage and speed.
+On LTE, Band 14 (aka FirstNet) support is important for AT&T. Though FirstNet is designed to prioritize public safety communications, it is automatically open to regular consumers with compatible hardware to utilize this long-range band at a lower priority for enhanced coverage and speed.

 AT&T is also deploying some coverage using LTE-LAA (LTE Band 46) - but this short-range band will typically only be found in congested urban areas.
 AT&T also has some CBRS spectrum (Band 48) in some locations.